shkutkov/SMGenerator/README.md

 #### One big step forward

-Probably, after reading previous section you said: "Stop, but what if we calculate next value in asynchronous manner, so when we ask generator about next value it simply returns already producessed one".
+Probably, after reading previous section you said: "Stop, but what if we calculate next value in asynchronous manner, so when we ask generator about next value it simply returns already produced one".
 And this is reasonable remark.
 Acutally you can do it with SMGenerator!
 Just use SM_ASYNC_GENERATOR instead of SM_GENERATOR.
-This might be really big step fordard in terms of performance for heavy generators.
+This might be really big step forward in terms of performance for heavy generators.
 Our previous example rewritten in asynchronous manner looks like:

 ```objc
 SM_ASYNC_GENERATOR(^(NSNumber *n) {